The BIM Execution Plan: A Gross Anatomy

 In this section, you should outline who the main stakeholders are in the project.
 Keep the list of stakeholders to the ones outlined in the table below, with a focus on BIM-related ones.

-- Discipline: the field in which the firm operates
+- Discipline - The field in which the firm operates (i.e. Architecture)

-- Project role: the role and responsibilities of the firm on the project
+- Project role - The role and responsibilities of the firm on the project (i.e. Interior design)

-- Project manager: the name of the project manager on the firm on the project
+- Project manager - The name of the project manager on the firm on the project (i.e. John Smith)

-- BIM lead: the name of the main BIM person leading the project (see important note below)
+- BIM lead - The name of the main BIM person leading the project (see important note below) (Julie White)

 In summary, a BIM Lead’s responsibilities are: